Exabyte-io/documentation/docs/tutorials/first-steps.md

 # First Steps

 This page explains how to run a basic simulation based on [density functional theory](http://en.wikipedia.org/wiki/Density_functional_theory) to obtain an [electronic bandstructure](http://en.wikipedia.org/wiki/Electronic_band_structure).
-We will be studying silicon in conventional face-centered cubic structure and using [Quantum ESPRESSO](quantum-espresso.org) as our simulation engine.
+We will be studying silicon in face-centered cubic structure and using [Quantum ESPRESSO](quantum-espresso.org) as our simulation engine during this tutorial.

-## Assumptions:

-- Basic knowledge of materials science and crystallography
-- Google Chrome, Mozilla Firefox or Apple Safari web browsers

 ## Create a New Project

 To create a new project, one needs to click on the "Project" link located in the sidebar on the left.
-After that, click "New Project" button in the top right corner, as it is show in the animation below.
+After that, click "New Project" button in the top right corner, as it is shown in the animation below.

 <br>
 <img src="create_project.gif" width="800">